Showing top 0 results 0 results found

-We mostly go with the field training method, new agents start chatting right away.
-Since we usually don't hire more than one person at a time for a support position (because we got pretty good at anticipating our support needs) it tends to produce really good results because the new hire gets all the attention.
+We primarily use the field training method, meaning new agents start chatting immediately.
+Since we usually don't hire more than one person at a time for a support position (because we got pretty good at anticipating our support needs), it produces good results because the new hire gets all the attention.

 New LiveChat support agents start chatting right off the bat.
-In the beginning, this will be only one chat at a time so they don't have to stress out over unanswered questions and have plenty of time to find answers.
+Initially, they handle one chat at a time, so they don't have to stress out over unanswered questions and have plenty of time to find answers.

-Since there's a lot to learn in the first couple of days, we don't force agents to work the full 9-5 shift.
+Since there's much to learn in the first few days, we don't force agents to work the full 9-5 shift.
 Usually, we limit the training to 4-5 hours since there's a limit to how much knowledge a person can absorb in one sitting.

 6. When to move to more advanced stuff

-After the first 2-3 weeks, we move on to more technical matters and level two support.
+After the first 2-3 weeks, we move on to more technical matters: support.
 There's a technical training session, followed by a technical task and another round of technical training.

 7. Giving new agents a taste of different shifts

-When it comes to the hours when new agents work, we try to give them the full experience.
-This means that we want them to work on each shift at least once, including the graveyard shift.
+When it comes to the hours when new agents work, we give them the full experience.
+This means we want them to work on each shift at least once, including the graveyard shift.

-The training comes to an end when the new hire starts catching up with the rest of the team in terms of various customer service KPIs.
+The training ends when the new hire starts catching up with the rest of the team regarding various customer service KPIs.
 For example, if the average customer satisfaction of our chats is 90% and the new agent is consistently getting around 85–88% average satisfaction rate, we clear them for full-time work.
-This takes around 2 months and usually coincides with the completion of the to-do list.
+This takes about two months and usually coincides with completing the to-do list.

-After the training is finished, the training wheels are off and the one-chat limit is removed.
+After the training, the wheels are off, and the one-chat limit is removed.

 Customer service training tips

-Here’s a few additional tips that helped us prepare, implement and flesh out our customer service training program:
+Here are a few additional tips that helped us prepare, implement, and flesh out our customer service training program:

 1. Make sure your agents know how to find answers

-One of the first tasks new agents should complete is figuring out where they can get an answer or who can help them out when dealing with specific cases.
+One of the first tasks new agents should complete is determining where they can get an answer or who can help them when dealing with specific cases.

 It's even more important than learning the answers themselves.
-Since it's impossible to learn everything by heart before talking with customers, it would be more useful if they simply knew where to look.
-This takes less time and gives pretty much the same results.
+Since it's impossible to learn everything by heart before talking with customers, it would be more useful if they knew where to look.
+This takes less time and provides the same results.

 For example, all our agents learn what kind of articles we have available in our knowledge base or what kind of chat window customizations we have stored in our internal CSS library.